sarru1291/w2json-nodejs-cli-app/README.md

 # nodejs-cli-app
-It is a CLI appliation using nodejs.<br>
+It is a w2json(Write to JSON file) CLI appliation using nodejs.<br>
 It can be used to **add,remove and view** the prisoners detail from all over the world into a single **JSON** file which can be used an API containing the information of all the prisoners across the world.
 JSON data can be parsed into any application to analyse the crime rate or the behaviour of the criminal.
 <hr>